 Whether you're using a live chat or a knowledge base doesn't matter.
 It's all about the process you're going to build inside your company.

 There are numerous things to consider depending on which country you wish to serve.
 Especially if you're a big company with a lot of budgets.

 As a small company, you cannot be perfect in those cases and serve the same approach to all of your customers, as long as it fits well with their needs.

 Offer a 24/7 multilingual customer support

 Expectations is all about quality and customer satisfaction.
-Being able to answer the customer to the highest level of quality will bring also much more satisfaction.
+Being able to answer the customer to the highest level of quality will bring also much more satisfying.

-Managing expectations means you need to have a support team that is available on each time zone to answer customers' questions.
+Managing expectations means you need to have a support team that is available in each time zone to answer customers' questions.

 Yes, you can combine an agent with a chatbot so a chatbot can take the lead upon basic conversation and free up more time to your agents but bots should never be alone, handling customers' interactions.
 Especially if you're doing international customer service.